 Be Alert to Potential Dangers

 Indoor air pollution is caused by many things, including chemicals found in your carpeting, furniture and even paint.
-Even basic dust and dirt brought in by pets, shoes or clothing can cause pollution.
-That is why it is so important to have a furnace maintenance before the winter season hits.
-Some of the biggest culprits invading your home right now could be:
+Even dust and dirt brought in by pets, shoes or clothing can cause pollution.
+That’s why it’s so important to have furnace maintenance before the winter season hits.
+Some of the biggest culprits invading your home could be:

 What’s Making Indoor Air Pollution Worse?

 Dirty or wrong filters for your furnace could be increasing the indoor air pollution in your home.
-Be sure to update your filters every three months to ensure that they are able to trap contamination that passes through your furnace system.
-The best furnace filters to use for great air quality are those with a tight weave and a MERV 8 rating.
+Update your filters every three months to ensure that they’re able to trap contamination that passes through your furnace system.

 Humidity is also a factor if your older furnace is unable to maintain stable humidity levels within your home.
-This can cause a buildup of allergens in the air which leads to symptoms that include coughing, wheezing and congestion.
-If you notice you or someone in your family has dry skin, sore throats or droopy plants and dried out furniture, be quick to install a humidifier in your home.
+This can cause a buildup of allergens in the air, which leads to symptoms that include coughing, wheezing and congestion.
+If you notice you or someone in your family has dry skin or a sore throat, install a humidifier in your home.

 Carbon monoxide can be generated from a leaking furnace as well.
-That is why furnace maintenance is a must as well as a carbon monoxide detector.
-And if necessary, furnace repair and a new heating system installation can also help keep your family safe from the deadly effects of carbon monoxide.
+That’s why furnace maintenance and a carbon monoxide detector are a must.
+Furnace repair and a new heating installation can also help keep you safe from the deadly effects of carbon monoxide.

-Lastly, dirty air ducts can also intensify the indoor air pollution in your home, so make sure to regularly clean your air duct to remove potential mold and bacteria in your home’s air.
+Lastly, dirty air ducts can also intensify the indoor air pollution in your home.
+Regularly schedule duct cleaning to remove potential bacteria in your home’s air.

 Furnace Maintenance and Clearing the Air

 Of course, maintain your furnace with annual checks for clean coils and filters.
-Also, check for malfunctions and make sure to clean air ducts.
-Dirt, dust and debris that gets caught in your air ducts can cause mold and allergen buildup.
+Also, check for malfunctions and make sure to schedule duct cleaning.
+Dirt, dust and debris that get caught in your air ducts can cause microbial growth and allergen buildup.
 Keeping them clean can help eliminate a lot of the indoor air pollution affecting your home.